wistia/wistia-open-docs/_posts/social-sharing.md

 {{ "Wistia videos won't play inline in the Facebook mobile app; they'll open in a web page in a new panel." | note }}

-### Posting to Facebook from your website
+### Posting to Facebook from Your Website

 {{ "Be aware, this is technical territory!" | alert }}

 Maybe you want to post to Facebook, but you want it to point back to your website?
 If so, you can use the OpenGraph tags we produce for 'public' videos to accomplish this.
 Facebook uses the OpenGraph tags to specify which media/content from the website should be posted.

 To do this, first embed the video on your website.
 Make sure your Project is